 The Solo 401(k) Plan is essentially a regular, plain-old, vanilla 401(k) plan that has one participant, who is a self-employed individual, or that person and his or her spouse.
 There is some misinformation being disseminated about these plans and we would like to set the record straight.
-We want to let you know what is fact and what is fiction according to the Internal Revenue Service.
+We want to let you know what are Solo 401(k) facts and what is fiction according to the Internal Revenue Service.

 A 401(k) plan for a self-employed individual is a new kind of plan.